9 Signs You’re Mentally Exhausted — And How to Bounce Back

 It’s also important to emphasize the fundamentals: healthy eating, sleeping well, exercising.
 Seide recommends that, if you can, truly rest and do nothing for a day (or longer, if you can).
 Completely unplug from work, your devices, and anything causing you stress.
 A tough ask, but do it if you’re able.

-The other important thing is support.
+Support is also crucial.
 “It can feel incredibly restorative to have someone provide care to you or to empathically listen as you talk about what you’re going through and what you’re feeling,” Zagame says.
 That someone could be your partner, a family member, or a friend — anyone that you can talk openly with.
 Or it could be a professional, such as a therapist or psychologist.

 “They can help you address what is happening now and begin to develop new skills so that it doesn’t happen again,” Zagame says.
 After all, that’s the goal.